 Project Director: Anna Lappé is a national bestselling author, educator, and a founding principal of the Small Planet Institute and Small Planet Fund.
 Named one of TIME magazine’s “Eco” Who’s Who, Anna’s most recent book is Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It.
 She is also the co-author of Hope’s Edge and Grub: Ideas for an Urban Organic Kitchen and a contributing author to nine other books.
 A graduate of Columbia University’s School of International and Public Affairs and Brown University, Anna’s research on sustainable agriculture has taken her from Brooklyn to South Korea, China, Bangladesh, India, Poland, France, Italy, Mali, Kenya, South Africa, Zimbabwe, Botswana, Brazil, Mexico, Canada, and beyond.
 A frequent public speaker, in the past decade Anna has participated in hundreds of public events, from community food festivals to university lectures to emceeing a food-focused fundraiser at Sotheby’s.

-Project Manager: lida Shao does a bit of everything at Real Food Media Project.
-She attempts to know, connect, and support what’s happening — in the project: from fundraising to website development, writing to film-editing, research to social media/outreach.
+Creative Consultant: lida Shao was the Real Food Media Project’s first manager and continues to support the project by providing feedback and guidance on the films and media content.
 Having spent time learning and teaching languages in rural China and Guatemala, she enjoys responding to the national and international viewers of the project and their feedback to it. lida graduated magna cum laude from Brown University with a B.A. in Education and in Community Health.
 She’s an active community member and culture crafter — recently helping to start a successful Community Supported Kitchen in her neighborhood and a productive mini-farm in Queens, NY, while exploring filmmaking, tasty foods, Diaspora, urban cities, and rural landscapes worldwide.

 Video Production and Website Design: Free Range Studios is one of the nation’s most successful cause-based online movie makers.
 Free Range was the creative force behind the record-breaking viral video, The Meatrix, which spoofs to The Matrix to reveal the reality of factory farming; Store Wars, which gives new meaning to the name Chewbaca; and Annie Leonard’s Story of Stuff, which will make you think twice about whether you really need to buy that latest tech gadget.
 We are excited to have Free Range’s creative vision and technical savvy for our project.